da-nial/E-Commerce-Website/README.md

     - Register and login
 - Admins can
     - manage products, orders, and users

-### Backend Tech Stack
+- Backend Tech Stack
     - Golang
-- Gin for routing
-- Postgres for data storage
+    - gorm to use PostgreSQL
     - JWT for authentication

 ## Running Locally